The first time you make money online is a glorious moment.

 What is affiliate marketing?

-Affiliate marketing is when you earn a
+Affiliate marketing is when you earn a commission from a product that you’ve promoted.

 This can be done through link sharing, meaning you give the link as is to someone directly or you insert the link in one of your posts online.

-What affiliate marketing sites do I recommend?
+What affiliate marketing sites do I use?

 One of the biggest and trusted affiliate sites is ShareASale.